Francisco-Guillen/head-reconstruction/README.md

 | Dense | pipeline/dense.py | COLMAP patch-match stereo and fusion |
 | Meshing | pipeline/meshing.py | Poisson surface reconstruction |
 | Post-processing | pipeline/postprocess.py | Shoulder detection, capping, decimation, export |

-## Capture guidelines

-Best results come from 360 degree coverage at consistent lighting with the subject against a plain background.
-The pipeline accepts up to 200 images and automatically subsamples to 100 frames to stay within the 5-minute runtime budget on an RTX 3060.